 Figure 1: Archaeal ATAC-seq and the open chromatin landscape of H. volcanii.
 (A and B) Adaptation and optimization of the ATAC-seq assay to the archaeal context.
 (A) Distribution of TSS ratio scores (see Methods for details) for native, 0.1%- and 1%-formaldehyde ATAC-seq libraries.
 (C and D) Representative browser snapshots of ATAC-seq profiles along the H. volcanii genome.
-(E) Distribution of MACS2 ATAC-seq peaks relative to TSSs.
+I Distribution of MACS2 ATAC-seq peaks relative to TSSs.
 (F) High reproducibility of H. volcanii chromatin accessibility measurements using ATAC-seq.
 Shown is the between-replicate correlation over TSSs in RPM (Read Per Million) units.
 (G) Fragment length distribution in H. volcanii ATAC-seq datasets.
 (H) Estimated relative copy number of H. volcanii chromosomes.
 Genomic DNA was tagmented and amplified (n = 4), and normalized read coverage was estimated for each chromosome/plasmid.
 The average ratios are shown.
 (I) Global ATAC-seq profile over each of the five H. volcanii chromosomes.
 The number in brackets corresponds to the magnification of the true proportional size of plasmids relative to the main chromosome.

 posttranslational modifications (PTMs) at key residues11, through which they play a pivotal role in all aspects of chromatin biology (transcription and its regulation, DNA replication, DNA repairs, mitosis, and others).

-Already in the 1980s it was noticed that some archaea possess proteins and structures similar to eukaryotic histones and nucleosomes12,13, and now we know that most archaea have nucleosomal chromatin and histones14–16, and that these histones are ancestral to the eukaryotic ones.
+As early as the 1980s it was noticed that some archaea possess proteins and structures similar to eukaryotic histones and nucleosomes12,13.
+We now know that most archaea have nucleosomal chromatin and histones14–16, and that these histones are ancestral to eukaryotic histones.
 This is not true for all archaea as some lineages use other proteins such as Alba/Sac10b, Sul7d, Cren7, and CC117,18 to package their genomes, but the most often observed state is to have histones.

-These histones differ quite a bit from those in eukaryotes – while they share the core histone fold domain, they usually do not have the unstructured tails of H2A/H2B/H3/H4 that are the main location of key PTMs.
+However, archaeal histones differ substantially from those in eukaryotes – while they share the core histone fold domain, they usually do not have the unstructured tails of H2A/H2B/H3/H4 that are the main sites of key PTMs.
 Archaeal histones also do not form octameric nucleosomes; instead, only one or a very small number of histone genes are found in archaeal genomes, and the structures they form are very different from those of eukaryotes.
 The diversity of histone sequences across the whole archaeal phylogeny is very large and still largely unexplored experimentally, but the available structural19, biochemical and modeling work suggests that in at least some species histones can form so called “hypernucleosomes” or “archaeasomes”, consisting of a protein core of individual histones stacked next to each other, around which DNA is wrapped15,20, ranging from 60 to 500 bp21.
-Another interesting property of archaeal histones that has been proposed in the literature is their inherently dynamic association with DNA, resulting in so called chromatin ’slinkies’ that can easily slide along DNA21, in contrast to the much more stable association of nucleosomes with DNA in eukaryotes.
+Others have proposed that archaeal histones have an inherently dynamic association with DNA, resulting in so called chromatin ’slinkies’ that can easily slide along DNA21, in contrast to the much more stable association of nucleosomes with DNA in eukaryotes.

-Despite its great importance for understanding the deep evolution of chromatin organization, up until now the structure of archaeal chromatin has received little attention and direct experimental investigation using modern genomic tools, with the exception of early MNase-seq studies nearly a decade ago that mapped nucleosomal positioning in the euryarchaeotes Haloferax volcanii 22 and Methanothermobacter thermautotrophicus and Thermococcus kodakarensis 23.
-Still very little is known about the relationship between chromatin structure and the regulation of gene expression in these organisms.
+Despite the relevance of archaeal chromatin to understanding the evolution of chromatin organization, up until now the structure of archaeal chromatin has received little direct experimental investigation using modern genomic tools, with the exception of early MNase-seq studies nearly a decade ago that mapped nucleosomal positioning in the euryarchaeotes Haloferax volcanii 22 and Methanothermobacter thermautotrophicus and Thermococcus kodakarensis 23.
+Furthermore, very little is known about the relationship between chromatin structure and the regulation of gene expression in these organisms.